godotengine/godot-docs/classes/class_visualshadernodegroupbase.rst

 **Inherited By:** :ref:`VisualShaderNodeExpression<class_VisualShaderNodeExpression>`

-Base class for a family of nodes with variable amount of input and output ports within the visual shader graph.
+Base class for a family of nodes with variable number of input and output ports within the visual shader graph.

 Description
 -----------